transdigiware/blockchain/howto/ibp-v2-faq.md

 See [Find out how to preview the platform free for 30 days](/docs/blockchain?topic=blockchain-ibp-saas-pricing#ibp-saas-pricing-free) for more information on how to get started.

+## What versions of Red Hat OpenShift are supported?
+{: #ibp-v2-faq-ocp-versions}
+{: faq}

+Currently, {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} supports linking to Red Hat OpenShift Container Platform 3.11 and 4.3 clusters.

+## Is there a trial option available for using a Red Hat OpenShift cluster on {{site.data.keyword.cloud_notm}}?
+{: #ibp-v2-faq-ocp-trial}
+{: faq}

+Currently a free trial option is not available.
+We are looking into enabling this as an option for customers in future releases.

+## Can I migrate the blockchain components on my {{site.data.keyword.IBM_notm}} Kubernetes service cluster to a Red Hat OpenShift cluster in {{site.data.keyword.cloud_notm}}?
+{: #ibp-v2-faq-ocp-migrate}
+{: faq}

+No. There is currently no way to migrate existing components to a new Red Hat OpenShift cluster in {{site.data.keyword.cloud_notm}}.

 ## How can I see the price breakdown for {{site.data.keyword.cloud_notm}} Kubernetes Service, Storage, and Blockchain in my monthly invoice?
 {: #ibp-v2-faq-cloud-invoice}